For scale, no show in Scotland can rival the Royal Edinburgh Military Tattoo.

 Telehandlers are multi-purpose machines that lift, move and place material.

-Scissor lifts are a classification of manlift often found in construction and facility maintenance applications designed to elevate workers and their tools to working heights ranging from 5.9 m (19 ft) to 17.9 (59 ft).
+Scissor lifts are a classification of manlift often found in construction and facility maintenance applications designed to elevate workers and their tools to working heights ranging from 19 ft (5.9 m) to 59 ft (17.9 m).

 Around the globe, capital cities and large provincial towns are going greener.